Have You Ever Wondered: Why the Different Bibles?

 - The Jewish Tanakh does not use these additional books, so neither did Luther’s translation.

-- Some speculate that Luther was also motivated to choose the Palestinian Canon because he was able to exclude books that didn’t agree with his theology, such as the teaching on purgatory (2 Maccabees 12:39-46).
+- Luther was also motivated to choose the Palestinian Canon because he was able to exclude books that didn’t agree with his theology, such as the teaching on purgatory (which finds its roots in 2 Maccabees 12:39-46).

 What are the Differences?